vuejs/docs/src/api/application.md

 Adjusts treatment of HTML comments in templates.

+- **Type:** `boolean`

+- **Default:** `false`

+- **Details**

   By default, Vue will remove the comments in production.
 Setting this option to `true` will force Vue to preserve comments even in production.
 Comments are always preserved during development.
 This option is typically used when Vue is used with other libraries that rely on HTML comments.

-- **Type:** `boolean`

-- **Default:** `false`

 - **Example**